CAST-genomics/haptools/docs/commands/validate.rst

 .. code-block::

   [ WARNING] No version declaration found.
 Assuming to use the latest version.
-  [    INFO] Completed HapFile validation with 0 errors and 1 warnings.
+  [    INFO] Completed .hap file validation with 0 errors and 1 warnings.
-  [ WARNING] Found several warnings and / or errors in the hapfile
+  Error: Found several warnings and / or errors in the .hap file

 One can use ``--no-sort`` to avoid sorting the file.
 This will make it so that all unordered files will get removed, such as out-of-header lines with meta information.